Quotes — price a job and get customer sign-off before the work starts

 Plan tiers

-Multi-location On plans with multiple locations (Pro and above), quotes are scoped to the shop but the resulting job is assigned to the shop's default location.
+Multi-location On plans with multiple locations (Pro Shop and above), quotes are scoped to the shop but the resulting job is assigned to the shop's default location.

 Tips & common pitfalls